SkalskiP/ILearnDeepLearning.py/README.md

 ```

 ## Deep Dive into Math Behind Deep Networks
+[Medium articule][2] - Source code

 This project is mainly focused on visualizing quite complex issues related to gradient descent, activation functions and visualization of classification boundaries while teaching the model.
-It is a code that complements the issues described in more detail in the article [Deep Dive into Math Behind Deep Networks][2].
+It is a code that complements the issues described in more detail in the article.
 Here are some of the visualizations that have been created.

 <p align="center">
     <img height="250" src="./01_mathematics_of_nn/final_visualisations/keras_frames.png" alt="Keras model frames">